StuMason/smartco/ADR/adr-001-laravel-smoke.md

 Diagrams, code snippets (pseudo code fine) and the reasoning behind each decision (along with its consequences) are needed to help us decide if we should proceed with this experiment further.

+A VPC, Subnets, NAT Gateway, Route Tables, Security Groups, IAM Roles, etc. have all already been created for you.
+You can use these as you see fit.

 Some questions that have already been asked internally are:

 * Along with API Gateway and Lambda, what other resources will we need?